spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure.md

 # Resources

-To learn more about Azure Cluster creation and its capabilities checkout the following resources:
+To learn more about Palette and Azure cluster creation and its capabilities check out the following resources:

 - [Register and Manage Azure Cloud Account](/clusters/public-cloud/azure/azure-cloud)